Listed below are some upcoming events, activities, and tours that may be of interest……….

 Roanoke Valley Preservation Foundation recently released a new and revised version of our popular Downtown Roanoke Walking Tour in both published and digital formats that are available at most local downtown museums as well as at the Hotel Roanoke and Virginia’s Blue Ridge Visitor Information Center (O. Winston Link Museum).
 Digital tours can be accessed via scanning a QR Code on postcards also available at these same locations.

-The published Roanoke Downtown Walking tour is comprised of three (3) areas of interest – the Commerce Walk, the Community Walk, and the N&W Railway Walk – that combined together provide you with an overall view of our city’s history.
+The published Historic Downtown Roanoke Walking Tours is comprised of three (3) areas of interest – the Commerce Walk, the Community Walk, and the N&W Railway Walk – that combined together provide you with an overall view of our city’s history.

-The digital Roanoke Downtown Walking tour has been broken down into the same three areas of interest, but separately, with each tour providing its own distinctive view of our city: The Commerce Walk, The Community Walk, and the N&W Railway Walk.
+The published Historic Downtown Roanoke Walking Tours (pdf) has been broken down into the same three areas of interest, but separately, with each tour providing its own distinctive view of our city: The Roanoke Commerce Walk, The Roanoke Community Walk, and the N&W Railway Walk.
 Once you scan one of the Tour postcard’s QR codes, a map of downtown Roanoke automatically appears with a short walking route highlighted on your mobile device with informational markers along the way showcasing the points of interest you are looking at.
 By walking on these brief tours, you will learn about our city’s history which in turn will help you understand who Roanoke is today.

 • The N&W Railway Walk allows participants to get in touch with our city’s railroad heritage and rich history of Roanoke’s Black community.